paulbrowne-irl/Outlook_Task_Sync/readme.md

 ## 2 Way Synchonization - Safety first

 By "2 Way" we mean that edits in Outlook or the Excel file get synchonized with each other, back and forward.
 But for safety first, we treat the Outlook Task list as the 'gold' copy.
-We only update from Excel into Outlook if the Modified Column in the spreadsheet has been set to Y.

 ### Synchonisation process